Exploring this ancient Croatian wonder through the camera’s eye

 When to visit the Dubrovnik Wall

 There is never a wrong time to visit Dubrovnik.
 It can get hot in summer, but other seasons tend to be mild.
 The Dubrovnik Walls are open year-round except for Christmas Day.
 Hours can vary based on the season.
 Our visit was in early November.
-The temperatures were low, in the 70s, and very sunny.
+The temps were low 70s and very sunny.
 We got warm during the walk and got a nice tan.
 As you will note from the pictures, we had the Wall to ourselves for practical purposes.
-That will not be the norm; be prepared for many people if you are there during peak season or when a cruise ship is in town.
+That will not be the norm, be prepared for many people if you are there during peak season or when a cruise ship is in town.

 Where to Stay